musheeza018/website-1/content/en/flux/use-cases/gh-actions-app-builder.md

 weight: 39
 ---

+{{% alert color="warning" title="Disclaimer" %}}
+Note that this guide needs review in consideration of Flux v2, and likely needs to be refreshed.

+Expect this doc to either be archived soon, or to receive some overhaul.
+{{% /alert %}}

 This guide shows how to configure GitHub Actions to build an image for each new commit pushed on a branch, for PRs, or for tags in the most basic way that Flux's automation can work with and making some considerations for both dev and production.

 A single GitHub Actions workflow is presented with a few variations but one simple theme: Flux's only firm requirement for integrating with CI is for the CI to build and push an image.
 So this document shows how to do just that.